 – – – END SPOILER

-Style and form is also represented in Narrative bridging to aid the creation of a plot pattern.
+Style and form are also represented in Narrative bridging to aid the creation of a plot pattern.